Rules of Engagement (video game)

 Rules of Engagement is a 1991 video game published by Omnitrend Software and released in Amiga and DOS versions.

 Gameplay

 Rules of Engagement is a game of tactical starship combat in which players control a flagship and give orders to ships of its fleet.
+If Breach 2 is available, tactical combat occurs in that game during six of Rules's 21 scenarios.

 Reception

-Charles A. Smith reviewed the game for Computer Gaming World, and stated that "For this reviewer, Rules of Engagement is elegant.
+Charles A. Smith reviewed the game for Computer Gaming World in 1991, stating that "For this reviewer, Rules of Engagement is elegant.
 There are no gee-whiz 256-color images.
-Instead, graphic designer Maurice Molyneaux and programmer Thomas Carbone opted for austerity and functionality to transform one's machine into a computer with deadly potential fitting snugly into the game's fiction."
+Instead, graphic designer Maurice Molyneaux and programmer Thomas Carbone opted for austerity and functionality to transform one's machine into a computer with deadly potential fitting snugly into the game's fiction".
+Scott May of Compute! in 1992 described it as a "strategic game of extraordinary breadth and challenge", praising the manual's clarity "considering the magnitude of its subject".
+While regretting the lack of VGA graphics, he concluded that "Rules of Engagement pens a bold new chapter in the future of role-playing games".